aaschwanden/ismip6-ipcc/README.md

 ## References

-Aschwanden, Brinkerhoff, Bartholomaus, and Truffer (2021)
+Aschwanden, Brinkerhoff, Bartholomaus, and Truffer (2021): (in press)

 Seroussi, H. et al. (2020) ‘ISMIP6 Antarctica: a multi-model ensemble of the Antarctic ice sheet evolution over the 21st century’, The Cryosphere(pp. 1–54). doi: 10.5194/tc-2019-324.